maskedcoder/CartoonJS/README.markdown

 In order to create a custom item for the CartoonCanvas, this method can be overwritten.

 - `scene` : A CanvasRenderingContext2D

-##### CartoonItem.getGlobal(scene) -> null

-Transforms the CanvasRenderingContext2D represented by `scene` into local coordinates.
-This gives an alternative to manually recalculating all of the points in this CartoonItem's path into global coordinates.
-Transforming the CanvasRenderingContext2D is generally a slower way, so it is not recommended.

-- `scene` : A CanvasRenderingContext2D

-##### CartoonItem.getGlobalPath() -> Array

-Calculates the position of all the points in this CartoonItem's path in global coordinates, based on any parent items and any Matrix objects that have control of vertices.
-The recalculated path is returned.

 ##### CartoonItem.getPath() -> Array